Travel Jottings

 Though I have been to outlying places like Buxton and Chesterfield, it has been its portion of the Peak District National Park that has drawn me to exploring Derbyshire's countryside.
 Its proximity to my home in Macclesfield has meant that it has been where I furthered my experiences of hillwalking before my excursions expanded their reach to other parts of the north of England.

-To me, the county has a curious location since it feels as if sits outside of the usual English regions.
-Ostensibly, it is part of the country's east midlands but it also bounds on the northwest and Yorkshire so it adds in characteristics from those areas too.
+To me, the county has a curious location, since it feels as if it sits outside the usual English regions.
+Ostensibly, it is part of the country's east midlands, but it also bounds on the northwest and Yorkshire, so it adds in characteristics from those areas too.
 In short, the place is a crossing point between the midlands and north while not feeling part of either.

 Surveying Delights

-In a lot of ways, Derbyshire may be compact yet finding where to start when coming from further afield still takes some effort.
-It is one thing to explore what you find on your doorstep one piece at a time like I have been doing but it is another matter when you are planning an itinerary from afar as I have found with my overseas trips.
+In many ways, Derbyshire may be compact, yet finding where to start when coming from further afield still takes some effort.
+It is one thing to explore what you find on your doorstep one piece at a time like I have been doing, but it is another matter when you are planning an itinerary from afar as I have found with my overseas trips.
 Therefore, I have collected these to help such things along.

 Moving away from the matter of geography, these websites press all the right buttons when it comes to planning a visit from afar.
 It makes me wonder how different things might be for me if it wasn't on my doorstep here in Macclesfield.
 As things stand, I am but one of the hoards of day trippers that pour into the place from time to time.
 It might be worth staying longer.